selectL-L/Sancho/README.md

 ## Developer Guide

 We welcome contributions!
-Please follow these guidelines to keep Sancho healthy.
+Please follow these guidelines to keep the project healthy.
-*If you're here for information on creating standalone executables, please refer to [BUILD.md](BUILD.md).*

 ### Helpful Console Commands
 Sancho has a console listener and can accept commands from the console while running, this is not a very expansive list, but they're useful to know.

-*   **Hot Reload**: Type `reload` in the running bot's console to reload all cogs without restarting the process.
+*   **Hot Reload**: Type `reload` in the console to reload all cogs without restarting the process at all!
+*   **Cold Restart**: Type `restart` in the console to restart the bot fully without having to go through the exit > python main.py loop
 *   **Graceful Exit**: Type `exit` in the console to shut down cleanly (saves state, closes DB).
+(Ctrl+C works too, but this is safer)

 ### Critical Differences